-CMMVC6011E At least one remote cluster partnership has been found.
-This upgrade package cannot be applied to the current code level until all remote cluster partnerships are deleted.
+CMMVC6011E This cluster is part of a remote cluster partnership.
+Because this upgrade pacjkage will make changes to the cluster state, it cannot be applied to the current code level until all remote cluster partnerships are deleted.

-An attempt was made to apply software when a Metro Mirror relationship to a remote cluster exists.
+You have attempted to apply software when a Remote Copy relationship to a remote cluster exists.

-Delete the Metro Mirror relationship to the remote clusters and reissue the command.
+Delete the Remote Copy relationship to the remote clusters, and resubmit the command.

-CMMVC6012W The virtualized storage capacity is approaching the amount that is licensed.
+CMMVC6012W The virtualized storage capacity is approaching the amount that you are licensed to use.